Private Limited vs. LLP vs. OPC – Which to Setup

 What is a Private Limited Company?

-A Private Limited Company (PLC) is one of the most popular business structures in India, governed primarily by the Companies Act, 2013 and regulated by the Ministry of Corporate Affairs (MCA).
+A Private Limited Company (Pvt Ltd) is one of the most popular business structures in India, governed primarily by the Companies Act, 2013 and regulated by the Ministry of Corporate Affairs (MCA).
 It is a preferred choice for startups and growth-oriented businesses due to its structured ownership model, limited liability protection, and credibility among investors.
-Additionally, PLC startups are given certain concessions and favourable benefits under the regulatory framework, as part of an ongoing government initiative to foster growth, development and innovation – particularly in underrepresented sectors of the economy.
+Additionally, Private Limited startups are given certain concessions and favourable benefits under the regulatory framework, as part of an ongoing government initiative to foster growth, development and innovation – particularly in underrepresented sectors of the economy.

 Key Features of a Private Limited Company

 1. Separate Legal Entity: The company is a distinct legal entity, capable of owning assets, entering contracts, and conducting business under its name.
-This distinction is critical where any penalties for contravention of the law are levied, as both the PLC and the officers in charge face penal action for default
+This distinction is critical where any penalties for contravention of the law are levied, as both the Private Limited Company and the officers in charge face penal action for default

 1. Ownership: Owned by shareholders with a statutory minimum requirement of two members.
 Ownership can be transferred through the sale of shares.